HardlyDifficult/Tutorials/Quaternions.md

 targetVector /= factor;
 targetScalar /= factor;

-// Update the rotation to the lerped value transform.rotation = new Quaternion( targetVector.x, targetVector.y, targetVector.z, targetScalar);
+// Update the rotation to the Lerped value transform.rotation = new Quaternion( targetVector.x, targetVector.y, targetVector.z, targetScalar);
 ```

-When a lerp calculation is performed, the values need to be normalized so that the resulting Quaternion is normalized.
+When a Lerp calculation is performed, the values need to be normalized so that the resulting Quaternion is normalized.

 ### 3.4) Combining Rotations